Chekanov's dichotomy in contact topology: Examples of non-degenerate

 where $\delta_{CH}$ denotes the Chekanov-Hofer (pseudo)-metric between the Lagrangian submanifolds $\hat{L}_1$ and $\hat{L}_2$.
-Since the Chekanov-Hofer (pseudo)-metric on Lagrangian orbits is well-known to be non-degenerate, see \cite{Che00} or \cite{Ush14}, this implies the result.
+Since $SM \simeq T^*(N \times S^1)$ which is in particular geometrically bounded \footnote{We thank E.~Shelukhin and M.~Usher for addressing this ``geometrically bounded'' hypothesis to our attention and pointing out a related error in the earlier preprint of our work in subsection \ref{ss-pl}.}, the Chekanov-Hofer (pseudo)-metric on Lagrangian orbits is well-known to be non-degenerate (see \cite{Che00} or \cite{Ush14}).
+This implies the desired result.

 To prove \eqref{eq-lower-bd}, let $H_t$ be a contact Hamiltonian generating a contact isotopy $\phi_t$ with $\phi_1(L_1) = L_2$.
-The lifted isotopy $\tilde{\phi}_t : SM \to SM$ is then generated by the Hamiltonian $\tilde{H}_t(x,s) = e^s H_t(x)$ for $(x,s) \in M \times \R = SM$.
-Note that, by compactness, there exists $R>>0$ such that $\cup_t \tilde{\phi}_t(\hat{L}_1) \subset M \times [-R,R] \subset SM$.
+The lifted isotopy $\tilde{\phi}_t : SM \to SM$ is then generated by the Hamiltonian $\tilde{H}_t(\theta, m) = e^\theta H_t(m)$ for $(\theta,m) \in \R \times M = SM$.
+Note that, by compactness, there exists $R>0$ such that $\cup_t \tilde{\phi}_t(\hat{L}_1) \subset [-R,R] \times M \subset SM$.
 Then, for each time $t$,

 Truncating $\tilde{H_t}$, we may obtain a compactly supported Hamiltonian $G_t$ on $SM$ such that, for each $t$, $G_t = \tilde{H_t}$ in a neighbourhood of $\tilde{\phi_t}(\hat{L}_1)$.
 In particular, the Hamiltonian isotopy $\psi_t$ generated by $G_t$ satisfies $\psi_t(\hat{L}_1) = \tilde{\phi}_t(\hat{L}_1)$.
 Thus, computing using the analogous formula to \eqref{eq-delta-Usher} for the Chekanov-Hofer distance $\delta_{CH}$ and using \eqref{eq-Hbar-leq-H}, we get: